brettchalupa/brettchalupa.github.io/README.md

 3. Start up the Jekyll server - `jekyll serve -w -i`
 4. Make changes

+## Hosting & Deploying

+The site is hosted and served via GitHub Pages.
+New changes get deployed by pushing to `master` branch.

 ## License

 The content (posts and pages) are licensed under: